mh-i2c/file_level_log/README.md

 ## Important Note
 You have to make sure that , you have to use this package before calling and APIs on server.
+And one log file is store only 5MB data after the it create new file with same name and add .1 and so on at the and of file.
+When ever server is going to restart file level logger library create new file.

 ## Way of Use